RichardWatkins1/CV/README.md

 - Develop strong professional relationships.
 - Humble approach to decision making by respectfully communicating my opinions based on meritocracy.

-#### Technology

-I am passionate about writing clean, maintainable and efficient code.
-At Shift Commerce I've been part of a team of developers that aim to give the agility and scalability of a start up to mid to enterprise level business.
-This has meant I've worked in a full stack Rails environment building and using API's as well as integrating third party services.

-- Production experience using Postgres, Ruby on Rails, Jsonapi Resources, AWS, Heroku, JavaScript, CoffeeScript, Jquery, React, Apache Kafka and Serverless.
-- Production experience using search technologies such as ElasticSearch and Algolia.
-- Casual experience of GraphQL and Elixir.
-I feel it's important to try to learn new technologies as it helps you solve new problems when you inevitably run into them in your production environment.

 ## <a name="Education">Education</a>

 #### Makers Academy (April 2016 to July 2016)

-- Curiosity and passion for code
-- Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD
 - Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular.js